Characterization of the Community Structure of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Results

 \end{multicols}

 \begin{multicols}{2}

-\subsubsection{Beta 13-30Hz}
+\subsubsection{Beta (13-30Hz)}

 On the Beta band, not all cortical regions in which the electrodes were positioned presented communities.
-After the administration of the anesthetics, considerable alterations were observed (see Fig.5).
+After administering the anesthetics, considerable alterations were observed (see \hyperlink{FIGURE5}{$Figure \cdot 5$}).

-The awake state (Fig.5 A-D) presented on average three to four communities, clusters that involved large areas of frontal and parietal lobes were frequently observed.
-It was also verified that regions of occipital and temporal lobes (mainly posterior areas), most of the time did not present communities (see Fig.5 A-D).
+The awake state (\hyperlink{FIGURE5}{$Figure \cdot 5$, \mbox{\textit{Sub-Figures A - D}}}) presented, on average, three to four communities.
+Clusters that involved large areas of the frontal and parietal lobes were frequently observed.
+It was also verified that regions of the occipital and temporal lobes (mainly posterior areas), most of the time, did not present communities (see \hyperlink{FIGURE5}{$Figure \cdot 5$, \mbox{\textit{Sub-Figures A - D}}}).

-During anesthesia (Fig.5 E-H) a considerable reduction on the occupancy of clusters was observed mainly on regions of the frontal and parietal lobes, except by the central sulcus and areas nearby in which communities were frequently observed.
-In opposition to what was observed during the awake state, it was verified a massive presence of communities at the occipital lobe and posterior parts of the temporal lobe (see Fig.5 E-H).
+During anesthesia (\hyperlink{FIGURE5}{$Figure \cdot 5$, \textit{Sub-Figures\mbox{ E - H}}}), a considerable reduction in the occupancy of clusters was observed mainly in regions of the frontal and parietal lobes, except in the central sulcus and areas nearby, in which communities were frequently observed.
+In opposition to what was observed during the awake state, a massive presence of communities in the occipital lobe and posterior parts of the temporal lobe was verified (see \hyperlink{FIGURE5}{$Figure \cdot 5$, \mbox{\textit{Sub-Figures E - H}}}).

 \end{multicols}

 \begin{multicols}{2}